 BIOGRAPHY

-Paul Holt was born in Yorkshire, England and lives presently in Ascona, Switzerland.
+Paul Holt was born in Yorkshire, England in 1948 and lives in Ascona, Switzerland.

-He first trained as a draftsman in engineering, then spent one year at art school, before training as a teacher of religious studies.
+He first trained as a draftsman in engineering, then spent one year at art school, before training as a teacher of English and religious studies.

-He also writes poetry, philosophical works and essays on the arts and on contemporary art.
+He also writes poems and an essay on the arts and on contemporary art.

 STATEMENT